Cameron-Ord/Music-Visualizer/readme.md

 ## Music Visualizer
 I am making this for myself only, but if you wanna use it, check out the build section.
 I am currently working to make it more filebrowser like than forcing a default location of ~/Music among various other code improvements.

+## This version does not currently work on windows

  - [Video Demo](https://www.youtube.com/watch?v=1nbQFn9GrdY)